Close Menu

 WHAT DOES IT COST TO HIRE AN SSD ATTORNEY?

 We offer a free review of your case.
 It also doesn’t cost you any upfront money to hire us.
 Why?
 Because you only pay us an attorney fee if we win your case.
-This means if we win your benefits, then you pay out of your back benefits.
-If you do not win, then there is no attorney fee to pay.
+This means if we win your benefits, then you pay us out of your back benefits.

-Whether you win or lose benefits, you will have to pay the costs in your case.
-But the costs in most cases are less than $100 and consist of getting copies of medical records.
+Whether you win or lose benefits, you will have to pay costs.
+The costs in most cases are less than $100.
 However, in federal court cases, you will also need to pay the court filing fee.
-Once we win your case, we are paid from your back benefit.
-Call and see what we can do for you in Federal Court.
+Once your attorney wins your case, they are paid from your back benefit.

 WHAT WE DO TO HELP YOU WIN YOUR SSD BENEFITS

-You do not need to obtain SSD benefits on your own.
+You do not need to try to win SSD benefits on your own.
 Our law firm can help file your SSD application.
 Also, we can help you file an appeal after every SSA denial.
 That way, you can focus on your health and living your life.
 Our attorneys and staff can:

 Facebook Twitter LinkedIn